Bonfacegitonga/tutor-api/README.md

 - `POST /api/courses`: Create a new course (for teachers).
 - `PUT /api/courses/{courseId}`: Update course details (for teachers).
 - `DELETE /api/courses/{courseId}`: Delete a course (for teachers).
-- `POST /api/courses/{courseId}/enroll`: Enroll a student in a course.

 - `GET /api/courses/{courseId}/lectures`: Get a list of lectures in a course.
 - `POST /api/courses/{courseId}/lectures`: Add a new lecture to a course (for teachers).